Rochester Grammar School: Subjects

-The school teaches a wide variety of subjects including Anthropology, Art, Business Studies, Computing, Classical Civilisation, Design and Technology, Drama, Economics, Film Studies, English, Geography, History, IT, Mathematics, Modern Languages (French, German, Japanese and Spanish), RS, PE, German, Sciences (Biology, Chemistry and Physics), Philosophy, Politics, Psychology, Product Design, Drama, Music, Sociology, and EXEL (PSHE).
-The school prides itself on its status as a 'Thinking School'; there is a heavy emphasis on the use of Thinking Maps to support teaching and revision.
+The school's subjects include Anthropology, Art, Business Studies, Computing, Design and Technology, Drama, Economics, Film Studies, English, Geography, History, IT, Mathematics, Modern Languages (French, German, Japanese and Spanish), RS, PE, German, Sciences (Biology, Chemistry, Environmental Science and Physics), Philosophy, Politics, Psychology, Drama, Music, Sociology, and PSHE.
+The school describes itself as a 'Thinking School'; there is an emphasis on the use of Thinking Maps to support teaching and revision.
 Almost all lessons will include reference to the thinking maps, CoRT1 tools, thinking hats and Habits of Excellence.
-This approach is heavily inspired by Maltese physician Edward de Bono.

 Key stages

 The school no longer operates an accelerated two-year Key Stage 3 curriculum, so all pupils enter Key Stage 4 at the beginning of Year 10, when students start to study for their GCSEs.
-All pupils are expected to aim to achieve the top grades in every subject; the school is well known-for its exceptionalGCSE and A level results.
+All pupils are expected to aim to achieve the top grades in every subject; the school is well known for its exceptional GCSE and A level results.